 How to pay off credit card debt using the Debt Lasso Method

-Here are these steps for the Debt Lasso Method:
+Here are the steps for the Debt Lasso Method:

 Note, to get the most value from this method, you must commit to not using these or any of your credit cards anymore.

-- List all your credit cards on a spreadsheet, including their current balances, minimum payment information and current interest rate or APR% from your monthly credit card statements (use the Beginning Payment Calc Tab on the Debt Lasso Calculator for this).
+- List all your credit cards on a spreadsheet, including their current balances, minimum payment information and current interest rate or APR% from your monthly credit card statements.

 - Total the column with the minimum payment information.

 - Determine an amount larger than the minimum payment amount you’re willing to commit to paying every month – Every.
 Single.
 Month.
-Then, add this total to the Committed Monthly Payment field on the Debt Lasso Calculator.
+Then, add this total to the Committed Monthly Payment field on the Beginning Payment Calculator in the Credit Card Debt Slasher Toolbox.

 - Subtract the total minimum payment amount from the total from step #3.
-This is your bonus payment amount each month (done for you on the Beginning Payment Calc Tab on the Debt Lasso Calculator).
+This is your bonus payment amount each month.

-- Add the bonus payment amount from step #4 to the minimum payment amount for your card with the highest interest rate (automatically done for you on the Debt Lasso Calculator).
+- Add the bonus payment amount from step #4 to the minimum payment amount for your card with the highest interest rate.

 - Set up auto-pay from your bank for the minimum required payment for each card, plus the bonus payment from step #5 to your card with the highest interest rate.